countable-web/open-source-corporation/README.md

 ## Contributing
 If you want to suggest a change to Countable Web Productions, make a pull request.
 The rules:
    * *Important: Never commit private data or protected intellectual property.
 Nothing specific to our employees, clients, or finances should go in here.*
+   * Link prolifically.
+Wherever you can, link words of your pages to other pages or other websites.
    * Keep it concise, to-the-point, actionable.
-   * Keep it concrete.
 If you do use an abstraction, provide a corresponding example.
-   * Don't include every case.
-Include cases that commonly occur in the company.
-Clarity over completeness.
-   * Try to maximize "usefulness density", or the total benefit (ie, in saved time, dollars) of the content divided by its length (in characters).
+   * Each page should state it's purpose for existing, as related to the company's [mission](./MISSION.md).
+Clarity and utility over completeness.
+Try to maximize "usefulness density", or the total benefit (ie, in saved time, dollars) of the content divided by its length (in characters).
    * This repository is intended for a specific company (Countable Web Productions Inc.), if you want to use it for another company, please fork it.

 ### Processes